schvin/dockerfile-newsbeuter/README.md

 echo "auto-reload yes" > config echo "refresh-on-startup yes" >> config
 #
-# build docker container, if you don't want to run from the Docker hub:
+# build docker container, only if you don't want to run from the Docker hub:
 docker build -t newsbeuter .
 ```